It all started . . .

-My poor mother had tried every girlie hobby for me to make something stick.
-Swimming, dull; ballet - way too girly.
-I kept saying 'Ponies!', but she kept resisting, and it wasn't until many years later that I learned she was allergic to pets and pollens so needed to avoid ponies at all costs.
+My poor mother had tried every girlie hobby for me to make something stick - swimming, ballet, you name it.
+I kept saying 'Ponies!', but she kept resisting - turns out she was allergic to pet hair and pollens so needed to avoid ponies at all costs.

-As a Last Chance option she enlisted me in the local Brownies, which I actually quite enjoyed but 'White Horses' was on TV at the same time - anyone remember that?
+Finally in Last Chance Corrall she enlisted me in the local Brownies, which I actually quite enjoyed but 'White Horses' was on TV at the same time - anyone remember that?
 So I sulked and Brownies came to an abrupt end.
-(Click here for a 'White Horses' blast from the past).
+Remember 'White Horses'?
+Click here for a 'White Horses' blast from the past.

 Eventually mum stoically gave in.
-On a lovely summer's day, aged 7, I was introduced to Wichy, a beautiful white Connemara Princess-Pony, with a long flowing mane, a coat soft as cashmere and soothing warm breath.
+On a lovely summer's day, aged 7, I was introduced to Wichy, a beautiful white Connemara Princess-Pony, with a long flowing mane, a coat soft as cashmere and warm breath.
 My heart melted; she was my real life 'White Horses' white horse.
-I can still remember every second of that day as if it was yesterday.
+I can still remember every second of that day.

 From then on I never looked back.
-I became the typical pony-mad kid, spending every spare moment from the age of 11 helping out at that same riding school, which just happened to by run by one of today's most esteemed equestrian families, Marion and Peter Larrigan and their daughter Tanya, an Olympic junior team-member and one of Britain's leading international dressage riders and classical trainers.
-Talk about lucky.
+I was the typical pony-mad kid, spending every spare moment helping out at that same riding school, which just happened to by run by one of today's esteemed equestrian families, Marion and Peter Larrigan and their daughter Tanya, an Olympic junior team-member and one of Britain's leading international dressage riders and classical trainers.
+Talk about lucky me.

-By the mid 1970's and now aged 16, I became a live-in Working Pupil with the Larrigans to train for the 1-Year BHSAI exam and became Tanya's groom.
-I didn't only just learn the syllabus from them though; the Larrigans were very unique communicators with their horses; with them it wasn't about control or dominance that we sadly see so often today.
+By the mid 1970's and now aged 16, I became a live-in Working Pupil with the Larrigans to train for the 1-Year BHSAI exam, and became Tanya's show groom.
+I didn't only just learn the AI syllabus from them though; the Larrigans were very unique communicators with their horses; there was no control or dominance that we sadly see so often today.

-The Larrigans had a genuine respect for their horses; they were their friends, their partners, their team-players, yet very much with an appreciation that they were also horses.
+The Larrigans had a genuine respect for their horses; they were their friends and partners, yet with an appreciation that they were also horses.
 There was always a lot of 'play' - you only have to see Tanya's 'Magic of the Horse' and 'Mini-Marvel' shows to witness the amazing relationships she has today with her horses.
 You don't achieve partnerships like that through dominance.

 Once out in the big world and thanks to the Larrigans, it wasn't hard for me to lean towards what is now generically known as 'natural horsemanship'.
 As the 'natural' concept grew over the years, I dipped in and out until I found my own natural direction.
 How I tumbled into EquiNatural, however, was quite by chance.